discordjs/guide/guide/interactions/modals.md

 Unlike message components, modals aren't strictly components themselves.
 They're a callback structure used to respond to interactions.

 ::: tip
-You can have a maximum of five <DocsLink path="ActionRowBuilder:Class" />s per modal builder, and one <DocsLink path="TextInputBuilder:Class" /> within an <DocsLink path="ActionRowBuilder:Class" />.
-Currently, you can only use <DocsLink path="TextInputBuilder:Class" />s in modal action rows builders.
+You can have a maximum of five <DocsLink path="LabelBuilder:Class" />s per modal builder, and one <DocsLink path="TextInputBuilder:Class" /> or <DocsLink path="StringSelectMenuBuilder:Class" /> within an <DocsLink path="LabelBuilder:Class" />.
 :::

 To create a modal you construct a new <DocsLink path="ModalBuilder:Class" />.
 You can then use the setters to add the custom id and title.